DavidWrightOS/DavidWrightOS/README.md

 ## Hi there! 👋🏼 &nbsp; I'm David Wright ⏤ an iOS Developer.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - ❤️ &nbsp; I love learning and experimenting with new technologies, frameworks, and UI designs
-- ✍️ &nbsp; I’m currently working on [Resfeber](https://github.com/Lambda-School-Labs/LabsPT13-Resfeber-A-IOS): an app that allows travelers to research destinations and plan their upcoming trips
+- ✍️ &nbsp; I’m currently working on **[Resfeber](https://github.com/Lambda-School-Labs/LabsPT13-Resfeber-A-IOS)**: an app that allows travelers to plan their upcoming trips
 - 🌱 &nbsp; I have a growing interest in app architecture and design patterns